zehengl/scrapy-darksky-api/README.md

 A scrapy app to crawl weather data from Dark Sky Api

-> Note: Dark Sky has joined Apple and the API will not be available after end of 2022.
+> Note: Dark Sky has joined Apple and the API will not be available after end of March, 2023.
 See [source](https://blog.darksky.net/).

 ## Environment